Harsh2191/rule-engine/README.md

 ## Project Deployed Link:
 - running application click here->[Live link](https://rule-engine-frontend-fawn.vercel.app/)
+(wait a bit for the system to get load and become functional some time it takes time)

 ## Features Implemented
 - **AST Representation:** Dynamically creates an AST from rule strings, supporting complex logical conditions.